aghArdeshir/aghardeshir.github.io/blog/why-we-sleep.md

 And these are only the interesting facts I remembered about.
 This book was loaded with science, interesting facts, and thought-provoking ideas.
 It helped me a lot, I feel more awake, energetic, disciplined, and focused after reading this book and I'm sure you'll do too.

+## Key Takeaway

+In this era, most of us don't have enough sleep, or we don't have the quality sleep we should.
+No matter how sharp and productive I **felt** I was on on days I slept less than 8 hours a night, after changing my sleep routine to get adequate sleep, I witnessed life-changing results.
+I'm paying active attention to days followed by enough sleep and days followed by lack of sleep / bad sleep.
+The differences are very much noticable.
+It is surprising how you can see the effects of good sleep on your attention level and energy level immediately; rather than having to apply it for weeks.

 Thanks for reading! ❤️